 David Highfield has enjoyed more than a 40 year career focused on property assessment.
 Throughout that career he has gained broad experience in assessment, property valuation, organizational behaviour and governance, both in Canada and abroad.
 He is presently engaged presenting training in ad valorem taxation across Canada.

-Active within his community, Mr. Highfield was a guest lecturer on organizational behaviour for the British Columbia Institute of Technology and a past president of the Appraisal Institute of Canada.
+Active within his community, Mr. Highfield was a guest lecturer on organizational behaviour for the British Columbia Institute of Technology, a past president of the Appraisal Institute of Canada, and a member of the Real Estate Institute of British Columbia.
 He has held leadership roles in both private sector and public sector unions and served ten years as the Chair of the Valuers Global Forum in Washington, DC.
 Mr. Highfield is a Fellow and Accredited Appraiser Canadian Institute (AACI) at the Appraisal Institute of Canada.

 Donald (Don) Henry Krusel - Vancouver Island